Report: Kuminga, Warriors won't agree to extension before deadline

 The Warriors will not work out a new deal with one of their two 2021 first-round draft picks.

-Fourth-year forward Jonathan Kuminga will not come to an agreement with Golden State on an extension before Monday's rookie contract deadline, The Athletic's Anthony Slater reported Monday, citing sources.
+Fourth-year forward Jonathan Kuminga will not come to an agreement with Golden State on an extension before Monday's rookie contract deadline, The Athletic's Anthony Slater reported, citing sources.

 Jonathan Kuminga and the Warriors will not come to an extension agreement before today's deadline, per sources.
 He will enter his fourth season with a still unsettled future, but will be in the starting lineup on Wednesday night in Portland.— Anthony Slater (@anthonyVslater) October 21, 2024